liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/12-staging-and-exportimport/01-creating-staged-models.markdown

 ## Updating the Extended Staged Model Interface [](id=updating-the-extended-staged-model-interface)

-Staged models that extend the `StagedAuditedModel` interface functions independently from the group concept (sometimes referred to as company models).
+Staged models that extend the `StagedAuditedModel` interface function independently from the group concept (sometimes referred to as company models).
 This means that, for example, your guestbook and entry's scope would not be tracked by the Staging framework.
 You must add one more column to your